Sharp Transitions for Subsystem Complexity

 We have also discussed what temperature means geometrically (in the bulk of a two-sided black hole), but we have yet to discuss its precise meaning on the boundary.
 What is the interpretation of $\beta$ for a generic many-body system?
 We are considering a non-equilibrium state rather than a thermal state.
 The two-sided black hole Hilbert space is $\mathcal{H}_\text{CFT}^{\otimes 2}$.
 Our choice of Hamiltonian acting on the doubled system is one for which the TFD state evolves in time (the phases do not cancel), so it is not an equilibrium state of the entire system:

 However, the thermal state that we get by tracing out one side is still time-independent.
-This time-dependent TFD state is a model for thermalization.
-From the point of view of a time-dependent pure state in $\mathcal{H}_\text{CFT}$ undergoing thermalization, we interpret $\beta$ as the value for which the state at long times ``looks'' like a thermal state at inverse temperature $\beta$.\footnote{Of course, $\mathcal{H}_\text{CFT}$ is infinite-dimensional.
+This time-dependent TFD state is a model for thermalization.\footnote{An alternative model is a quantum quench \cite{Chen:2018mcc, Auzzi:2019mah}.} From the point of view of a time-dependent pure state in $\mathcal{H}_\text{CFT}$ undergoing thermalization, we interpret $\beta$ as the value for which the state at long times ``looks'' like a thermal state at inverse temperature $\beta$ (in the sense of reproducing the average energy of the corresponding Boltzmann distribution).\footnote{Of course, $\mathcal{H}_\text{CFT}$ is infinite-dimensional.
 Consider the spectrum of the CFT quantized on $S^{d-1}_\ell$.
 To get a finite-dimensional Hilbert space, we might cut off the CFT spectrum with an $\ell$-independent UV cutoff; as $\ell$ increases, the number of states below the cutoff increases because the level spacings decrease.}

 We now comment on the implications of our results for generic quantum systems.
 For convenience, we summarize the translation between discrete and continuous systems in \autoref{discretevscontinuous}.

 As a simple check, we compare the complexity saturation time in holography and in RQCs for $p < 1/2$ at $\beta = 0$.
 To define a local temperature, one needs a conserved quantity.
 RQCs are local but do not conserve energy, unlike time-independent Hamiltonian evolution, so they equilibrate to infinite temperature ($\beta = 0$).
 For $p < 1/2$, the saturation time in an RQC corresponds to the scrambling time, which we expect to be of order $n_A$ to the power of the inverse spatial dimension of the circuit geometry (by locality).
 On the other hand, in holography, the scaling law \eqref{predictionsaturation} is exact at $\beta = 0$ and there is no critical subsystem size.
 Since $p = n_A/(n_A + n_B)$ and $n_A + n_B\propto \ell^{d-1}$, the saturation time goes like